Boosting MLLM Spatial Reasoning with Geometrically Referenced 3D Scene Representations: Experiments

 Because the point clouds are reconstructed from images, they are noisier than those from depth sensors, making existing 3D segmentation models unreliable.
 Instead, we back-project 2D semantic labels to the point cloud and aggregate them using a voxel grid, assigning each voxel the majority label of its points.
 Spatially connected voxels with the same label are grouped into objects, and 3D bounding boxes are computed using their center coordinates and side lengths.
 For objects such as round tables, we fit vertical cylinders by projecting voxel groups onto the $xy$-plane and fitting circles using least squares, with height determined by the voxel group’s $z$ extent.
 Extracted geometric attributes are converted into compact textual references indexed by numeric IDs, and the IDs are placed on the images via camera projection, as described in~\cref{subsec:recnstr}.

-The GR3D input consists of annotated images and textual references inserted into a prompt template (see Fig.~\ref{fig:prompt}).
-The prompt explains the structure of the representation.
+The GR3D input consists of annotated images and textual references inserted into a prompt template.
+Fig.~\ref{fig:prompt} shows the template used in the experiments, which explains the structure of the representation.
 We observe that it is important to specify the handedness and the upright orientation of the coordinate system, as this allows MLLMs to correctly apply orientation tests to solve direction-related questions.
-To reduce token usage, we provide the pre-computed room size derived from room boundary polygons, while the polygons can be included for tasks that require reasoning over room geometry.
+To reduce token usage, we provide the pre-computed area of room boundary polygons for room size questions.

-\subsubsection{Evaluation Results}
+\subsection{Evaluation Results}

 Evaluation results on VSI-Bench are summarized in~\cref{tab:perf}.
 For comparison, we include the benchmark scores of GPT-4o and Gemini-1.5 Pro, reported in~\cite{yang2025thinking}, as well as the scores of InternVL2~\cite{chen2024far}, a leading open-source mid-size model on this benchmark.
 VG LLM~\cite{zheng2025learning} is among the few models fine-tuned with 3D scene data and evaluated on VSI-Bench.
-In addition, we evaluate the recently released GPT-5\footnote{We set reasoning effort to low, which provides a favorable balance between accuracy and efficiency.} on this benchmark.
-To assess the effectiveness of our method, we measure the performance of incorporating GR3D with InternVL2, GPT-4o and GPT-5\footnote{We follow the setting in~\cite{yang2025thinking}, using 32 frames for InternVL2 and 16 frames for the GPT models.}.
+In addition, we evaluate GPT-5 on this benchmark~\footnote{We set reasoning effort to low, which provides a favorable balance between accuracy and efficiency.}.
+To assess the effectiveness of our method, we measure the performance of incorporating GR3D with InternVL2, GPT-4o and GPT-5~\footnote{We follow the setting in~\cite{yang2025thinking}, using 32 frames for InternVL2 and 16 frames for the GPT models.}.